Automatic CPAP MachinesShop NowShop

 Can I buy a CPAP machine without a doctor?

-If you are navigating CPAP therapy for the first time, you only need three things.
-A machine, a mask and a tube.
-Any machine can provide the treatment you need.
-Prices do vary by brand, and the devices themselves may offer slightly different features.
+If you are about to start CPAP therapy for the first time, all you need is a machine and a mask.
+Prices vary by brand, and the devices may offer slightly different features.
 All the machines provide similar functionality, with additional extras which can be added to increase comfort.

-If you are new to CPAP therapy, then it may take you a little time to adjust and get used to it.
-Some people feel the benefits the very first morning after using it.
-For others, it can take up to two weeks of consistently using the device to feel the full benefit.
-Perseverance is the key.
-Choosing the right mask is essential to your treatment, and there are many accessories available which can enhance your comfort.
+If you are new to CPAP therapy, it may take a little time to get used to it.
+Some patients feel the benefit after just one night.
+For others, it can take several weeks of regular use to feel the full benefit.
+Whenever you start, patience is essential.

 CPAP Machines FAQs